 Diskery 'Lexicon' Database Application 2.2.5Access to the website site is 100% free to the general public.
 It is privately financed, but does accept donations from the public.
 It is not impossible to see everything in one sitting, and we update it regularly, so please visit as often as you like.

-Programmed and founded by: Derek McDonald.
+Programmed by: Derek McDonald.

-Software: Copyright 2013-2016 'Diskery Project Consortium'.
+Software: Copyright 'Diskery Project Consortium'.

-Text & Selected Images: Copyright 1998-2016 'Diskery Project Consortium'.
+Text & Selected Images: Copyright 'Diskery Project Consortium'

 According to comments from past viewers, Diskery has solved many bar disputes, won people prizes in trivia contests, helped in the selection of music, assisted students in paper/homework research, inspired new artists, gave a template to web developers and programmers, a fantastic time killer/waster, is like a CD-ROM encyclopedia on the web, etc.

-Derek bought out the assets of Emperor Multimedia, including all interests to the projects, licenses and yes - Diskery.
-The site was shut down to modernize the technology and re-open it as you see it now 2 years later.
+Derek bought out the assets of Emperor Multimedia from its other stakeholders, including all interests to the projects, licenses and yes - Diskery.
+The site was frozen to modernize the technology and move the RRCA over to re-open it as you see it now, under the umbrella of the 'Diskery Project Consortium'.
+Make no mistake it is a project - a long lasting and never ending project that merges music, software, text, pictures and the Internet into one huge interactive website much in the style of the Emperor Multimedia philosophy of Multimedia for the Masses!"
 No longer do we sell music, but, today, operate as a music museum and archive, taking over the mandate of the RRCA.
 The RRCA is now Diskery and this website is what remains of that once vast dream of 'empire'.